robbytables/bug-free-invention/unit-5-intermediate/instructor-resources/hw-10wk-class-9/README.md

 ### Skill you're practicing: Importing and using modules/packages.

+**Geocoding**: _A term that refers to the process of converting street addresses to geographic coordinates, i.e. longitude and latitude._

 Cody and his friends Heather and Matt are going on a road trip across the Western United States and Canada.
 They want to visit several landmarks, national parks, and big cities.
 Here's their agenda:

 ```